 Outside parties also have been increasingly involved in postsecondary education litigation.
-Athletic conferences are sometimes defendants in cases brought by student athletes.
+Athletic conferences have been named as defendants in cases brought by student athletes.
 Fraternities are sometimes defendants in the hazing cases.
 Media organizations have brought suits and other complaints under open meetings and public records laws.
-Drug companies have sued and been sued in disputes over human subject research and patent rights to discoveries.
+Drug companies have sued and been sued in disputes over human subjects research and patent rights to discoveries.
 Community groups, environmental organizations, taxpayers, and other outsiders have also gotten into the act, suing institutions for a wide variety of reasons, from curriculum to land use.
+Recipients of university services have also resorted to the courts.
+In 2009, clients of a university's Center for Reproductive Health sued the university when the center gave fertilized embryos to unrelated couples without the consent of the parents of the embryos; another institution was sued for alleged mishandling of the cremated remains of a cadaver donated to the university's research program.

 More recently, other societal developments have led to new types of lawsuits and new issues for legal planning.
+And, of course, myriad government agencies at federal, state, and local levels have frequently been involved in civil suits as well as criminal prosecutions concerning higher education.
+Drug abuse problems have spawned legal issues, especially those concerning mandatory drug testing of employees or student athletes and compliance with "drug-free campus" laws.
 Federal government regulation of Internet communications has led to new questions about liability for the spread of computer viruses, copyright infringement in cyberspace, transmission of sexually explicit materials, and defamation by cyberspeech.
-Outbreaks of racial, anti-Semitic, anti-Arabic, homophobic, and political/ideological tensions on campuses have led to speech codes, academic bills of rights, and a range of issues concerning student and faculty academic freedom.
-Alleged sexual inequities in intercollegiate athletics that prompted initiatives to strengthen women's teams have led to suits by male athletes and coaches whose teams have been eliminated or downsized.
-Sexual harassment concerns have expanded to student peer harassment and harassment based on sexual orientation, and have also focused on date rape and sexual assault.
+Outbreaks of racial, anti-Semitic, anti-Arab, homophobic, and political and ideological tensions on campuses have led to speech codes, academic bills of rights, and the eruption of a range of issues concerning student and faculty academic freedom.
+Initiatives to strengthen women's teams, prompted by alleged sex-based inequities in intercollegiate athletics, have led to suits by male athletes and coaches whose teams have been eliminated or downsized.
+Sexual harassment concerns have grown to include student peer harassment and harassment based on sexual orientation, as well as date rape and sexual assault.
 Hazing, alcohol use, and behavioral problems, implicating fraternities and men's athletic teams especially, have reemerged as major issues.

-The growth in relationships between research universities and private industry has led to increasing legal issues concerning technology transfer.
-Raised sensitivities to alleged sexual harassment and political bias in academia have prompted academic freedom disputes between faculty and students, manifested especially in student complaints about faculty members' classroom comments and course assignments.
-Increased attention to student learning disabilities, and the psychological and emotional conditions that may interfere with learning, has led to new types of disability discrimination claims and issues concerning the modification of academic standards.
+The development of more relationships between research universities and private industry has led to more legal issues concerning technology transfer.
+Heightened sensitivities to alleged sexual harassment and political bias in academia have prompted disputes between faculty and students over academic freedom, manifested especially in student complaints about faculty members' classroom comments and course assignments.
+Increased attention to student learning disabilities and to psychological and emotional conditions that may interfere with learning has led to new types of disability discrimination claims and issues concerning the modification of academic standards.
 Renewed attention to affirmative action policies for admissions and financial aid has resulted in lawsuits, state legislation, and state referenda and initiative drives among voters.
-The contentious national debate on gay marriage has prompted renewed disputes on campus concerning gay rights student organizations, student religious organizations that exclude gay and lesbian students from membership or leadership, and domestic partnership benefits for employees.
+Disputes persist on campus concerning student organizations that promote gay rights, student religious organizations that exclude gay and lesbian students from membership or leadership, and the rights and concerns of transgender students.